nrwl/nx/docs/shared/monorepo-ci-circle-ci.md

-# Configuring CI Using Jenkins and Nx
+# Configuring CI Using CircleCI and Nx

 Nx is a smart and extensible build framework, and it works really well with monorepos.
 Monorepos provide a lot of advantages: